nworbde/starType/README.md

 #starType
 Useful LaTeX macros for commonly used symbols in stellar astrophysics.
+Many of these macros were compiled during the preparation of the second MESA instrument paper(Paxton et al. 2013, ApJS 208: 4).

 ## installation and usage
 After cloning the project directory, cd into it and run the install script

     $./install /path/to/texmf

 Here the argument to the command is somewhere on the `TEXPATH`.
-For example, on my Mac, I might type
+For example, on my Mac, I do

     $./install ~/Library/texmf